Threatened Essential Oil Species

 Copaiba is an Amazon tree whose resin is collected to make essential oil.
 Nearly 20 Copaifera species are listed on the IUCN Red List.
 1 CITES also contains a few species.
 5 The species used most frequently to make essential oil include Copaifera officinalis, Copaifera langsdorffii, and Copaifera reticulata.
 Currently, only Copaifera reticulata is listed on the IUCN Red List as being of least concern.
 1 However, with the growing loss of the Amazon forest, sustainable harvesting is crucial.

 Frankincense Boswellia trees grow in Oman, Yemen, and the Horn of Africa, including Somalia and Ethiopia.
 The essential oil is from the tree’s resin.
 Multiple Boswellia species are on the IUCN Red List.
-The most commonly used essential oil species is Boswellia sacra, is listed as near threatened.
-Other species on the list include but are not limited to: Boswellia ameero, Boswellia bullata, Boswellia dioscoridis, Boswellia elongate, Boswellia nana, Boswellia popoviana, Boswellia socotrana, Boswellia ovalifoliolata, and Boswellia ogadensis.
+The most commonly used essential oil species is Boswellia sacra, which is listed as near threatened.
+Other species on the list include but are not limited to Boswellia ameero, Boswellia bullata, Boswellia dioscoridis, Boswellia elongate, Boswellia nana, Boswellia popoviana, Boswellia socotrana, Boswellia ovalifoliolata, and Boswellia ogadensis.
 1 Overharvesting of the resin is common and can kill a frankincense tree.

 Myrrh is of the Commiphora genus, which includes close to 200 species of African trees and shrubs, nearly fifty of which are on the IUCN Red List as threatened.
-1 The most common species used to make essential oil, Commiphora myrrha is not currently listed, but is being increasingly overharvested.
+1 The most common species used to make essential oil, Commiphora myrrha is not currently listed but is being increasingly overharvested.
 7

 Palo Santo belongs to the Bursera genus.
 Over 20 of the 100 trees in this genus are threatened or endangered.
 1 The most commonly used essential oil species is Bursera graveolens, a sacred South American tree, that is not currently on the IUCN Red List.